Burial: Australian Aboriginals (Northern Territory)

 Northern Territory Australian Aboriginals have unique traditions associated with a loved one's death.
-The death of a loved one sparks a series of events such as smoking out the spirit, a feast, and leaving out the body to decompose.
+The death of a loved one sparks a series of events such as smoking out the spirit, a feast, and leaving the body out to decompose.
 Immediately after death, a smoking ceremony is held in the deceased's home.
 The smoking ceremonies purpose is to expel the spirit of the deceased from their living quarters.
 A feast is held where mourners are covered in ochre, an earthy pigment associated with clay, while they eat and dance.
 The traditional corpse disposal of the Aboriginals includes covering the corpse in leaves on a platform.
 The corpse is then left to decompose.

 Iranian people

-Graves are free if the owner is poor, some ancient people ancient Iranians burial colored the dead body while others feed the body to vultures and birds or burned the bodies.
-Body parts cut during the procedure are sometimes buried separately.
+Graves are free if the owner is poor.
+Some ancient people ancient Iranians burial colored the dead body, while others fed the body to vultures and other birds or burned the bodies.
+Body parts cut during the procedure were sometimes buried separately.